moonlightMoth/housedevil.testping/README.md

-Simple tool to check if server is online
+Simple spring service to check if server is online